 The test setup shall be as follows:

-Maintain a basic test setup for the EUT as specified in 5.2.6. and Figure 5-3.
+Maintain a basic test setup for the EUT as specified in 5.2.6 and Figure 5-3.

-It is important at this point to assess the test area for potential high-voltage hazards and take necessary precautionary steps to assure safety of test personnel.

 When using an ESD generator as a high-voltage power supply as shown Figure 5-32 or Figure 5-33, it is set in the contact discharge mode.

 Connect the high-voltage electrode to the discharge circuit at the node between the spark gap and the capacitor.

-The discharge circuit length is not larger than what is necessary to place in series the 20 cm long coupling wire, the damping resistor, the discharge capacitor, the spark gap and the current probe.
+The discharge circuit length is not larger than what is necessary to place in series the 20 cm long straight section of the coupling wire, the damping resistor, the discharge capacitor, the spark gap and the current probe.

-It is important to ensure that the discharge loop is as small as possible for achieving the transient pulse duration objective defined in 5.4.12.4a.2(d).

 For calibration the test equipment is configured as shown Figure 5-32, and meeting following provisions:

 the discharge circuit is not coupled to the EUT,